The Cooper Family

 The Richard M. Cooper House, formerly located at 121 Cooper Street (the current location of the Johnson Library in Camden, NJ 1897.

 Location.
 39° 56.859′ N, 75° 7.459′ W. Marker is in Camden, New Jersey, in Camden County.
 Marker is on Cooper Street.
+The marker is located at the Cooper Street/Rutgers University rail stop.
 Touch for map.
-The marker is located at the Cooper Street/Rutgers University rail stop.
 Marker is in this post office area: Camden NJ 08102, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Edward Sharpe House (within shouting distance of this marker); Cooper's Ferry (about 500 feet away, measured in a direct line); The Victor (approx. 0.2 miles away); The Campbell Kids (approx. ¼ mile away); American Merchant Marine Memorial (approx. 0.6 miles away); USS New Jersey Marine Detachments (approx. ¾ mile away); Glomar Explorer (approx. 0.8 miles away in Pennsylvania); Exiles for Conscience Sake (approx. 0.9 miles away in Pennsylvania).
+Edward Sharpe House (within shouting distance of this marker); Enslaved Africans Once Sold Here (within shouting distance of this marker); Cooper's Ferry (about 500 feet away, measured in a direct line); Daniel Cooper Ferry Hotel (about 600 feet away); The Victor (approx. 0.2 miles away); The Campbell Kids (approx. ¼ mile away); Benjamin Franklin Bridge (approx. ¼ mile away); L-3 Communications (approx. 0.3 miles away).
 Touch for a list and map of all markers in Camden.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 9, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 136 times since then and 17 times this year.
+It was originally submitted on September 9, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 213 times since then and 16 times this year.
 Photos: 1, 2. submitted on September 9, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.